 The bone profilers are very useful for levelling a very irregular bone crest at the coronal level, especially in the subsequent use of P.A.D. abutments.

-As an option, a cylindrical drill with ø 2.50 steel is available.
-This drill, made of surgical, is useful in cases of under-preparation protocols.
+It is available a cylindrical drill with ø 2.50 mm made of surgical steel.
 Depth stops for this drill are available to proceed with a safe preparation.